Team-Optix-3749/Optix-Blog/_posts/2022-10-26-software-six.md

 # Meeting Notes
  - We started FRC training and you java training is officially complete 🥶🥶🥶
    - Its okay if you're behind on the java training slides and exercises, you'll become familiar with and understand the usage of all the topics we covered in the past 5 weeks through FRC training.
 This means that you should **focus solely on our FRC training curriculum instead of the java training**
+ - On Wednesday, those who came were able to run the code they wrote on venom & we covered the process for running your code using the FRC driver station and command pallete
+   - Slides 87 & 88
  - FRC training is really tedious as theres a lot that goes into controlling robots.
 You need to code subsystems, commands, and robot container all before you start the process of testing.
    - If you missed this week, don't be overwhelmed by the amount of slides, a lot of them have instructions and such, but its **VERY IMPORTANT that you are caught up with the content this week.** Next week we're covering more advance topics building off of what we did this week.